G-structure/config/docs/guides/hardware-security/gpg-signing.md

+---
-# GPG Signing with Ledger Hardware Wallet
+title: GPG Signing with Ledger Hardware Wallet
+---

 This document describes how to use your Ledger hardware wallet for GPG signing, including git commit signatures, message signing, and file encryption.